Tals101/home-cyberlab/kubernetes-web-security-lab/phase2-k8s-misconfigurations/reports/phase2-report.md

 | RBAC abuse from pod | High |

-\---
+---

-\## Key Takeaways
+## Key Takeaways

-\- Containers should not run as root unless absolutely required.
+- Containers should not run as root unless absolutely required.

-\- NodePort services can unintentionally expose internal applications.
+- NodePort services can unintentionally expose internal applications.

-\- RBAC should follow least privilege.
+- RBAC should follow least privilege.

-\- Service accounts can become powerful attack paths if misconfigured.
+- Service accounts can become powerful attack paths if misconfigured.

-\- A compromised pod can become a foothold for internal Kubernetes reconnaissance.
+- A compromised pod can become a foothold for internal Kubernetes reconnaissance.

-\---
+---

-\## Recommendations
+## Recommendations

-\- Set `runAsNonRoot: true`
+- Set runAsNonRoot: true

-\- Define non-root users in pod security contexts
+- Define non-root users in pod security contexts

-\- Avoid unnecessary NodePort exposure
+- Avoid unnecessary NodePort exposure

-\- Use least-privilege RBAC
+- Use least-privilege RBAC

-\- Avoid granting secret access unless required
+- Avoid granting secret access unless required

-\- Regularly audit service account permissions
+- Regularly audit service account permissions

-\- Use Kubernetes security tools such as kube-bench, kube-hunter, and Falco
+- Use Kubernetes security tools such as kube-bench, kube-hunter, and Falco

-\---
+---

-\## Conclusion
+## Conclusion

 Phase 2 demonstrated how common Kubernetes misconfigurations can create meaningful attack paths inside a cluster.
 The lab showed how insecure container privileges, exposed services, and weak RBAC permissions can be abused during post-compromise activity.